gsi-upm/Sefarad/README.md

 ![Polymer logo](http://carlosortiz.co.uk/wp-content/uploads/2015/09/polymer-logo.jpg)

-Polymer is a technology based on web components, so we could make a new component with diferent estructures of html, styles with css, and give some dinamic functions using Javascript.
+Polymer is a technology based on web components, so we could make a new component with different structures of HTML, styles with CSS, and give some dynamic functions using Javascript.

 Those components will be reusable only importing the tag `<component-tag></component-tag>` and they could share information using data binding among them.